bartvanhoey/ABPx/ABPxExplained.md

-## Speed Up the Development Process of an ABP Application in VsCode with ABPx
+## Speed Up the Development Process of ABP Applications in VsCode with ABPx

 ## Introduction